sanadlab/builDroid/README.md

 ```bash
 ./rundex.sh nightly_runs/batch_2.txt
 ```
-When run for the first time, the command will install the dependencies needed for ExecutionAgent and prompt the user for a OpenAI token.
+When run for the first time, the command will install the dependencies needed for ExecutionAgent and prompt the user for an OpenAI token.

 ### 3️⃣ Output
 For each project, ExecutionAgent will: